dvla/dvla.github.io/content/posts/2023-03-improving-our-dead-letter-queues/index.md

         - Ref: DLQueueAlarmTopic
 ```

-### Firing an alarm every day
+### Firing an alarm every day if there are messages on the DLQ

 We also thought about what we could do to minimise the impact of a human not handling an incident correctly and decided that it would be helpful to raise a new alert for each day that we had messages sat on a DLQ.

 One of our developers came up with a really neat cloudwatch expression that makes this possible through simple config :